The Nisnevich Motive of an Algebraic Stack: Abstract

 \section{Abstract}

 We construct the motive of an algebraic stack in the Nisnevich topology.
 For stacks which are Nisnevich locally quotient stacks, we give a presentation of the motive in terms of simplicial schemes.
-We also show that for quotient stacks the motivic cohomology agrees with the Edidin-Graham-Totaro Chow groups with integer coefficients.
+We also show that the motivic cohomology agrees with the Chow groups of Edidin-Graham-Totaro with integer coefficients.